Article History

 9. See also

-The Roland SC-55 (Sound Canvas) was a MIDI module released in 1991.
-It was the first to incorporate the brand-new General MIDI standard and the first installment of the now-infamous Sound Canvas series.
-Like other so-called "ROMplers" (for example the MT-32 or the MU-50 that our XG format targets), it is a rack-mounted box with no attached keyboard of its own; MIDI data is simply fed through it to create sound, whether that's coming from a MIDI controller or a sequencer filled with song data.
+The SC-55 is in the same class as other so-called "ROMpler" sound modules (for example the MU-50 that our XG format targets), it is half rackmount-width, with no attached keyboard of its own; MIDI data is simply fed through it to create sound, whether that's coming from a MIDI controller or a sequencer filled with song data.

 Luckily, you don't need to own a Roland SC-55 to do this format - in 2024 an emulator called Nuked-SC55